muktoakash/django-channels/README.md

 ## Packages:
 All installed packages are listed in [requirements.txt](./requirements.txt)

+## Views:
+- (Chat Room lobby)[./chat/templates/chat/index.html]

+## Files:
+All relevant files can be found in [files.txt](./files.txt)

+## Testing:
+- Tested with selenium
+- Test to check that users in the same room can chat with each other from different windows
+- Test to chack that users in different chat room cannot sent each other messages.
+- Some improvements were made to the code for the [tests available in the official tutorial for channels](https://channels.readthedocs.io/en/latest/tutorial/part_4.html).

 ## New Terms that I learned:
 ### Channels and consumers
 [Channels](https://channels.readthedocs.io/en/latest/) is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
 It’s built on a Python specification called ASGI.